GeoffSelby/tailwind-aviator/README.md

 This project is currently pre-alpha.
 It is not yet suitable for use in production.

 ## Contributions are welcome
-If you would like to contribute to Aviator, submit a pull request so I can review it.
+If you would like to contribute to Tailwind Aviator, submit a pull request so I can review it.
 All are welcome to contribute.
 If there is a feature you would like to see, create an issue and it will be tagged for others to see.

 ## License